perama-v/perama-v.github.io/docs/cairo/descriptive_summary.md

 Every transaction on Ethereum is a program which instructs the network to perform some task.
 One such task might be "Send 5 coins to Alice if Bob sends me 20 coins.".
-These programs are written in a programming language such as Solidity, which is the mos populat.
+These programs are written in a programming language such as Solidity, which is the most popular.
 Every computer in the network runs the program and confirms that Alice received the coins according to the program.

 Programs can be complex, and can involve storing information for later use.
 A program might